-For more complex exports involving multiple images, the Batch screen should be used.
+For more complex exports involving multiple images, the Batch Tab should be used.

-• Batch Screen: The Batch screen gives you full control over all images in your project, so you can set up and export large batches of images all at once.
-For full details, see the Batch processing page of this manual.
+• Batch Tab: The Batch Tab gives you full control over all images in your project, so you can set up and export large batches of images all at once.
+For full details, see the Batch Processing page of this manual.

-The format and other details used for export are defined in the Batch screen of Imerge, and can be edited there.
+The format and other details used for export are defined in the Batch Screen of Imerge, and can be edited there.